evmarts/meme-text-ocr/README.md

 The goal of this project is to recognize the text in an image of text.

-This project is also the second stage of another project. <HREF
+This project is also the second stage of [another project.](https://github.com/evmarts/meme-recycler)

 ## Motivation